magneticore/hue-panel/readme.md

 Now that you've tested the app, you may want to set it up to run all the time.
 There are a couple of options for this.

 First thing's first.
 The app needs to live on the same LAN as the lights it will be controlling.
-As the name implies, I'm running mine on a Raspberry Pi so it can be always on and out of the way.

 Next, you could [do a proper production deployment](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-meteor-js-application-on-ubuntu-14-04-with-nginx).